-Readie’s Valerie Mocker joined BBC World Service Tech Tent presenter Rory Cellan-Jones and Chris Foxx from the BBC Online tech desk to discuss the impact of robots on the workforce.
+Valerie Mocker, Director of Readie, joined Rory Cellan-Jones and Chris Foxx on the BBC World Service Tech Tent to discuss the impact of robots on the workforce.
 The presenters visited the London Science Museum’s new exhibition on robotics and discovered what past mechanisation might teach tomorrow’s workers about adapting to automation.

 Valerie Mocker, Readie

 Since the Industrial Revolution began in Britain in the 18th century, technology has dramatically altered the workplace.
-Industrie 4.0 is likely to bring the biggest changes yet, with robots taking on roles that only humans have thus far been capable of.
+This Fourth Revolution, Industry 4.0, 4IR – whatever you want to call it – is likely to bring the biggest changes yet, with robots taking on roles that only humans have thus far been capable of.